acquayefrank/nyc-crashes/README.md

 # nyc-crashes:
-Helping stakeholders in NYC to easily derive insights from Motor Vehicle Collisions/Crashes
+Helping the mayors office and other stakeholders to derive insights from Motor Vehicle Collisions/Crashes

-## Objective
+## Objectives

-To provide an interactive means for key stakeholders of New York City (NYC) such as
+To provide an interactive means for the mayors office and other stakeholders of New York City (NYC) to easily access motor vehicle collision information in an interactive manner thereby aiding them to make informed decisions.

+## Stakeholders

+**Primary Stakeholder**

 * mayors office

+**Secondary Stakeholders**
 * police officers
 * insurance companies
 * medical facilities
 * fire departments
 * ordinary citizens
+* roadusers/drivers
-* etc.
+* NYC city council
-to easily access motor vehicle collision information in an interactive manner thereby aiding them to make informed decisions.

-## Key Functionalities of System
+## Possible Functionalities of System

 * Easily query data about crushes with little to no technical knowlegde
 * Easily create and share informative visualizations with people
 * Access to basic informative visualizations that answer key questions